pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 ### Creating yourbenchmark/__init__.py
 This file should define two things:
-- `class Model`, with the API described below
+- `class Model`, extending `BenchmarkModel` with the API described below
 - `__main__` function, which exercises the model APIs for local testing

 Important: be deliberate about support for cpu/gpu and jit/no-jit.
 In the case that